 Some halls will also ask you not to use over the door hangers or hooks for similar reasons.
 Anything that might prevent your door from opening and closing properly is a no-no.

-Electric clothes dryers.
+Electric clothes dryers

 While it’s tempting to avoid the cost and hassle of uni laundry dryers, most unis have banned electric clothes rails and dryers from accommodation.
 This is because of the risk of such items overheating and catching fire.
-At Flea’s uni, the building managers at her halls recently complained that several students had brought electric portable washing machines.
-These are definitely not allowed.
-Instead, try using the laundrette and then follow up with a simple folding clothes airer like this one.

 LED Strip Lights